or

 Article continues below advertisement

 Although almond milk does have its drawbacks, the dairy industry wastes incredible amounts of water and harms animals.
-According to a 2022 study based in Australia, it takes anywhere from 433 to 11,110 liters of water to make just one liter of milk.
+According to a 2022 study based in Australia, it takes anywhere from 433 to 11,110 liters of water to make just 1 liter of milk.
 The wide range accounts for the different water quality standards used in various areas, but it certainly shows the dairy industry's impact on water waste, alone.

 On top of that, we know from the documentary The End of Medicine (As We Know It) that farm animals are routinely harmed.
 They are stuffed into confined spaces away from their mothers and pumped full of antibiotics.
 And because farm animals including cows are crammed into such tight spaces, diseases can spread quickly.
 When we consume animal byproducts, we are also consuming those antibiotics.